linhang-h/Neural-Networks-with-Math/posts/post4.md

 The author of this blog owes immense gratitude to *Prof.* Gallier for introducing him to this subject during his undergraduate and offering incredibly helpful advice.

-[Chen Cai](https://chen-cai-osu.github.io/) has created a great repository of papers on equivariant networks: (Awesome Equivariant Network)[https://github.com/Chen-Cai-OSU/awesome-equivariant-network].
+[Chen Cai](https://chen-cai-osu.github.io/) has created a great repository of papers on equivariant networks: [Awesome Equivariant Network](https://github.com/Chen-Cai-OSU/awesome-equivariant-network).

-See (Geometric Deep Learning)[https://geometricdeeplearning.com/] for a comprehensive treatment of geometric methods used in deep learning.
+See [Geometric Deep Learning](https://geometricdeeplearning.com/) for a comprehensive treatment of geometric methods used in deep learning.